pekkatervaniemi/watchdog-test/README.md

 # watchdog-test
-Watchdog monitor for processes
+Watchdog monitor for long running ssh processes, starts process again if sigkill.
-Tests how to monitor and restart killed ssh processes.
+Sends ssh collected stream data via UDP socket to any target(telegram) using labels and values